GEORGIA: Gadachrili Gora

 Dr. Stephen Batiuk received his PhD in Near Eastern Archaeology in 2005.
 With over 20 years of fieldwork experience he has participated in over 12 different archaeological projects from CRM (Cultural Resource Management) work in Canada to projects in Ethiopia, Turkey, Israel, Jordan, Romania, France and most recently, the Republic of Georgia.
 His more recent publications and research are focused on understanding not only the origins of wine production in the Caucasus region (specifically Georgia) but perhaps more importantly, the spread of this early Georgian wine culture across the entire Near East and eventually the rest of the world.
 Dr. Batiuk brings a whole suite of skills in landscape and materials analysis, particularly ancient ceramics.
 He is currently employed by the University of Toronto as a Research Associate in the Archaeology Centre.

 Mr. Andrew Graham received his MA in Near Eastern Archaeology in 1999.
-He is currently a doctoral candidate for a PhD in Near Eastern Archaeology focusing on ancient ceramic technology and how that relates or informs on ancient societies.
+He was a doctoral candidate for a PhD in Near Eastern Archaeology focusing on ancient ceramic technology and how that relates or informs on ancient societies.
 Mr. Graham has over 17 years of fieldwork experience working on 6 different archaeological projects from CRM work in Canada to projects in Greece, Jordan and the Republic of Georgia.
 Upon receiving his Bachelors in Near Eastern Archaeology in 1989, Mr. Graham pursued a career in Banking and Finance assuming ever increasing positions of responsibility in accounting, business analysis and operations management.
 Like Dr. Batiuk, Mr. Graham also brings a suite of skills focused on materials analysis (ceramics) as well as educational pedagogy related to archaeological field schools.
-He is currently employed by the University of Toronto Mississauga as the Lab Manager for the Li Koon Chun Finance Learning Centre.
+He is currently employed with ASI – Archaeological and Cultural Heritage Services as a field technician.

 Significant genetic density of different types of certain domesticated plants found in the South Caucasus today has led many to consider this region an important ancient center for the domestication and diversification of various cultivated plants.
 With over 500 varieties of grape, the one of largest in the world, it has long been suggested that Transcaucasia is the ancient homeland of the vine.